 The lighter the frame, the better.
 Modern materials for eyeglass frames – titanium is a prime example – allow the production of extremely light glasses.
 They are not only comfortable to wear, but also ensure a better all-round fit as lighter frames tend to slip less down your nose than heavier frames.
 Semi-rimless frames with large lenses are ideal as they maximize your field of view.
 Small lenses are not suitable as they allow you to look over the top of your lenses.
 Golfers have to move their eyes constantly and rapidly from the sky to the green.
 This also means constant head movements, leading to fatigue – and to the resulting consequences on your performance.

 Tip for the tint: Light to dark purple or yellow-orange tints have proven to be the best solution for enhancing contrast on green surfaces.
-These not only improve visual comfort, but also have a practical effect: depth perception is optimised and the contours of the green are clearer.
+These not only improve visual comfort, but also have a practical effect: depth perception is optimized and the contours of the green are clearer.
 You can better identify breaks on the green and therefore also better assess the ball trajectory.
 There are no nasty surprises, and fewer of those putts that fail to reach the hole.
-Everything in view.
-This is only one of the reasons why experienced golfers value specially fitted golfing spectacles.
+Everything is in view.
+This is only one of the reasons why experienced golfers value specially fitted golfing glasses.